mlflow/mlflow/docs/source/llms/chat-model-guide/index.rst

 Warning
 -------
-Before or during the mlflow 2.20 release, we will be making the following changes to ChatModel:
+In a future release, we will be making the following changes to ChatModel:

 - :py:class:`mlflow.types.llm.ChatRequest` will be renamed to ChatCompletionRequest
 - :py:class:`mlflow.types.llm.ChatResponse` will be renamed to ChatCompletionResponse